 Key university staff

-Professor Ian Givens – Director, Institute of Food, Nutrition and Health (IFNH), University of Reading
+Professor Ian Givens – Professor of Food Chain Nutrition, Director, Institute for Food, Nutrition and Health (IFNH), University of Reading

-Professor Julie Lovegrove – Head of the Hugh Sinclair Unit of Human Nutrition, University of Reading
+Professor Julie Lovegrove – Professor of Metabolic Nutrition, Head of the Hugh Sinclair Unit of Human Nutrition, University of Reading

 Dr Ditte Hobbs – Post-Doctoral Research Fellow, University of Reading